aschrecengost/EukCHARMer/README.md

 `get-pr2-data` requires a stable internet connection (it downloads directly from PR2) and step 3 is the most memory/time-intensive of the three - expect it to take a while and to need a reasonable amount of RAM, so run it on a compute node/allocation if you're on an HPC.

-Code for how to train a taxonomic classifier on the SILVA database can be found [here](https://github.com/tripitakit/qiime2class).
-Some databases provide taxonomic classifiers for QIIME2 also on their websites.
+More detailed instructions on to train a taxonomic classifier, using the SILVA database as an example, can be found [here](https://forum.qiime2.org/t/processing-filtering-and-evaluating-the-silva-database-and-other-reference-sequence-data-with-rescript/15494#heading--sixth-header).
+Some databases provide taxonomic classifiers for QIIME2 also on their websites. `rescript` allows you to download QIIME-formatted `.qza` files from PR2, SILVA, and the UNITE database.
+To train a classifier from a different or custom database, you can import the `.fasta` file for the database as well as the taxonomy `.tsv` files using `qiime tools import`, and use the same code as above.

 ### 2. Configuring `config.yaml`